Journey in pre-Islamic and early Islamic art and architecture

 What will we cover?

-In the first part of the study-day we will analyse the art of pre-Islamic Arabia, the Nabateans and the citadel of Petra, the Palmyran art, the Byzantines and the Sasanians.
+On Saturday, we will analyse the art of pre-Islamic Arabia, the Nabateans and the citadel of Petra, the Palmyran art, the Byzantines and the Sasanians.
 We will examine the Byzantine Churches in Ravenna with their elaborate mosaic technique and we will have a look at the Sasanian silverware decoration.
-In the second part we will focus on the first centuries of Islamic art and we will try to identify what has been absorbed and at time transformed from the pre-existing civilisations.
+On Sunday, we will focus on the first centuries of Islamic art and we will try to identify what has been absorbed and at time transformed from the pre-existing civilisations.

 What will I achieve?